-- Waiting period before payment commences: 90 days

-- · Payment period: Up to two years

-- · Payments will cease on return to work.
+- Waiting period before payment commences: 60 days - · Payment period: Up to age 65 - Payments will cease on return to work or when a Total and Permanent Disablement benefit is paid.

 If you have Income Protection, your monthly benefit will be up to 75% of your monthly pre-disability income (subject to any maximum limits that apply).
 The monthly benefit you receive will be based on your pre-disability income and whether you are receiving income from other sources.
 The insurer requires monthly progress reports while you receive payments.
 You may also need to provide medical evidence and undergo any examinations that the insurer requires.